opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 `and`: "value" # AND is a keyword
 ```

-Field literals are literals that are not enclosed in quotes.
-They contain only alphanumeric characters or underscore.
+A field literals is a literal not enclosed in quotes.
+It can only contain alphanumeric characters or underscores.

 <aside>
-If a field name contains only digits or is a keyword, it must be enclosed in back-quotes
+If a field name contains only numbers or is a keyword, it must be enclosed in back-quotes.
 </aside>

 <div class=“clearfix”></div>
-### String literal
+#### String literal

 > Example of string literal